Dodgers 5 HRs, bounce Angels 9-5; Astros get last AL spot

 The Angels’ longshot hopes had rested on sweeping the Dodgers in the Freeway Series and Houston losing its final three games.
 The Astros kept the Angels’ optimism flickering when they dropped a 5-4 decision at Texas in 10 innings.
 The Angels led 5-3 at the time.

+“This is one time I’m yearning for 162 (games), because they had a real solid chance of turning this around and pushing it in the right direction,” Maddon said.
+“We gave it a nice run.
+Texas really helped us out a lot.
+We had a nice thing going on, we grabbed the lead here, we just cannot hold on to it.”

-But Turner hit a solo shot leading off the fifth and Max Muncy singled to chase Andrew Heaney.
+Turner hit a solo shot leading off the fifth and Max Muncy singled to chase Andrew Heaney.
 Smith followed with a two-run drive off Matt Andriese (2-4) that gave the Dodgers a 6-5 lead.
 It was the major league-leading 112th homer of the season for the team with the best record in baseball.

+Dodgers manager Dave Roberts cited the power of everyone in his lineup.

+“Especially this last 14, 15 days, we’ve really taken our walks and been grinding,” he said.
+“I really like how we’re going about it.”

-Corey Seager’s diving stop of Mike Trout at short saved the potential tying run for the third out in the seventh.
-Trout earlier homered off Clayton Kershaw.
+Corey Seager’s diving stop against Mike Trout at short saved the potential tying run for the third out in the seventh.
+Trout earlier homered off Clayton Kershaw, just his third career hit off the left-hander.
+Trout is 3 for 18 against him.

 The Dodgers’ victory allowed the Astros to finish second in the AL West and qualify for the 16-team postseason.
 Los Angeles lost to Houston in the 2017 World Series; the Astros’ sign-stealing scandal was later exposed.

 The Angels got homers from Trout, Justin Upton and Jared Walsh, but blew three leads in the game.
-Trout’s three-run drivet — his 17th of the season — gave them a 3-1 lead in the third.
+Trout’s three-run drive — his 17th of the season — gave them a 3-1 lead in the third.
 Trout’s runs were unearned after Seager’s fielding error.
 Seager was charged with a second error after dropping a foul ball by Shohei Otani in the ninth.

+“I don’t think anybody in our clubhouse was ever going to give up on the season, was ever going to give up on this team,” Heaney said, “and that’s all you can ask.”

 Turner’s two-out solo shot landed in the Dodgers’ bullpen in right, pulling them to 3-2 in the third.
 Pollock homered leading off the fourth to leave them trailing 4-3.